Environment - Access and Wildlife

 CMC has established a Wildlife Mitigation and Monitoring Plan and a Road Use Plan to mitigate for and monitor effects of the project on wildlife.
 The plans will be adaptive to allow for input from stakeholders, and will include details such as:

 - Traffic management planning to avoid potential effects to wildlife;

 - Strictly controlled, gated, and monitored access road;

 - Detailed mitigations during construction, operations and closure; and

 - On-going wildlife monitoring programs and support of regional wildlife studies.

-It is the company’s intention that the Selkirk First Nation, Little Salmon/Carmacks First Nation, Yukon Government, and wildlife management bodies are actively involved in the ongoing access and wildlife management of the Freegold Road.
-Other First Nations and stakeholders will also continue to be involved through the Wildlife Working Group.
+It is the company’s intention that the Selkirk First Nation, Little Salmon/Carmacks First Nation, Yukon Government, and wildlife management bodies are actively involved in the ongoing access and wildlife management of the Casino Road.
+Other First Nations and stakeholders will also continue to be involved through a Wildlife Working Group.